cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ## Matplotlib

-Matplotlib is a library that allow the user to vizualize data.
+Matplotlib is a library that allow the user to visualize data.
 The library can create pie charts, bar charts, line plots, and other graphs specifically for data visualization.
 Matplotlib creates figures that can be manipulated and transformed.
 This includes manipulations of axes, labels, fonts and the size of the images.

 ### Installation